Stavapl/esp32-BG95/Readme.md

 *
 * @clientID - supports 5 clients, yet is limited to MAX_MQTT_CONNECTIONS
 * @contextID - index of TCP tcp[] - choose 1 connection
-* @will_topic - topic to be sent if mqtt loses connection
+* @willTopic - topic to be sent if mqtt loses connection
-* @payload - payload to be sent with will topic
+* @willPayload - payload to be sent with will topic
 *
 * returns true if configuration was succeed
 ```